jangroth/aws-certification-notes/solutions-architect-professional.md

   * Enable CloudWatch logging at the Stage level (with Log Level – ERROR, INFO)
   * Can log full requests/responses data
   * Can send API Gateway Access Logs (customizable)
-  * Can send logs directly into Kinesis Data Firehose (as an alternative to CW logs)
+  * Can send logs directly into Kinesis Data Firehose (as an alternative to CloudWatch Logs)
 * CloudWatch Metrics
   * Metrics are by stage, possibility to enable detailed metrics
   * IntegrationLatency, Latency, CacheHitCount, CacheMissCount